Origin: a Latin derivative

 Exercise at the right time, or do the right type of exercise.
 Getting plenty of exercise keeps our weight in check, but it can also help with sleep.
 The downside is that exercising too close to bedtime ramps up metabolism and body temperature and can make it difficult to fall asleep.
 If you prefer working out at night, try to keep your workout in the evening at least three or four hours away from bedtime.
 Or, change up the exercise you do—stretching and yoga are perfect to soothe the mind and unwind.

-- Maintain a Rhythm – Try to maintain a regular sleep schedule, going to bed at the same time and waking up at the same time.
+Get into a routine.
+Try to maintain a regular sleep schedule, going to bed at the same time and waking up at the same time.
 Creating this rhythm helps regulate your body’s internal clock and may help you sleep better.

-- Just Say No to Alcohol, Caffeine, Nicotine, and Electronics – All of these can make going to sleep difficult.
-Don’t drink alcohol or caffeinated drinks too close to bedtime.
-Remove all electronics from the bedroom, including TVs, computers, and other electronic devices.
+Avoid bright light and electronics.
+Remove all electronics from the bedroom, including televisions, computers, and other electronic devices.
 Try to avoid bright light at least an hour before going to bed.
 Darkness will help your body begin producing melatonin, a hormone that naturally regulates sleep.
-To help keep your internal clock in balance, be sure to expose yourself to sunlight in the morning, which naturally tells your body to wake up.